About this course

-My role as a QTVI working on this collaborative programme is such a rewarding way of ensuring and securing the future education of all children with visual impairments so they can become independent learners equipping them for adult life and beyond.
-These children deserve the best education possible and it is an honour to be a part of educating and informing those teachers who are aiming to be QTVIs of the future. - Jackie Locke, Programme Team, St Vincent's
+Jackie Locke is a Qualified Teacher of Children and Young People with Vision Impairment (QTVI) working on this collaborative programme with St Vincent’s and LJMU.
+She sees her role as a rewarding way of ensuring and securing the future education of all children with visual impairments; so they can become independent learners, equipped for adult life and beyond.
+These children deserve the best education possible and Jackie considered it is an honour to be a part of educating and training teachers who are aiming to be the QTVIs of the future.

 You will need:

 - an Honours degree (or its equivalent) in any subject

 - current employment as an educational practitioner working with visually impaired learners